 What we'll cover:

-The good news is that you have more control over your credit score than you might think.
-How you approach credit has the power to affect your rating – the key is understanding which actions will help your score and which actions will hurt it.
+This can feel stressful, but it may not have to be because you may have more control over your credit score than you might think.
+How you approach credit has the power to affect your rating — the key is understanding which actions will help your score and which actions will hurt it.

-Here are four tips on how to improve your credit score.
+Here are four tips whch can help you improve your credit score:

 There’s more than one way to look at credit scoring.
-The FICO score is one model used by many lenders.
+In fact, you may have heard about two different credit scoring models.
+The FICO score is one credit scoring model used by many lenders.
 Another is the VantageScore, developed more recently by credit bureaus.